 As the war rages on, the horrors of the actual events are portrayed not only in-game, but through hidden items and background information regarding all of battles you partake in.
 Make no mistake, Valiant Hearts is not a happy tale, but one full of tragedy, which is something not seen before as the primary focus on of a game.
 Using the UbiArt engine, the game’s visuals pop off the screen, with intricate levels of detail in both the foreground and background levels.
 Pulling wounded soldiers and friends to safety, watching soldiers sacrifice their lives for you, really bring home the “hell” that was The Great War.

 A few games have had the ability to offer a bittersweet tone and to provide a theme that shows the stark reality of war offset by moments of humanity.
 The visual display of the game is creatively done and the soundtrack is splendidly made, transporting you into the environment on the first note.
-The game is a gem, probably one of the best games of the year.Note: The Valiant Hearts: The Great War review was written based on a digital PC and Xbox One version of the game.
+The game is a gem, probably one of the best games of the year.Note: Valiant Hearts: The Great War was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.